- Hits: 13040

 Do you have the necessary safeguarding measures and policies in place?
-Register on the Safe Network website, or refer to the Safeguarding Advice section of this website.
+The Safe Network site closed on 1 April 2016.
+However the information on that site is now available via the NSPCC.
+You can also refer to the Safeguarding Advice section of this website.

 DBS e-guide to completing the DBS Application Form